A Major Change is Taking Place: Concrete Moisture Tests

 Over the past 10 years, CTLGroup has investigated the performance of the MVER test method in the field and in the lab, and we have found that it suffers from several serious deficiencies:

 - There is no practical way to calibrate MVER test kits.
-There are no standard reference concretes available with controlled MVER levels.
+There is no standard reference concrete available with controlled MVER levels.
 Kit dimensions have been arbitrarily standardized to provide reproducibility between brands, but they are not absolutely “accurate”.

-- The test determines a portion of the free moisture near the surface of a slab, generally the upper 12 to 20 mm (or 1/4 to 3/4 inch), providing no information about moisture conditions deeper in the slab.
+- The test determines a portion of the free moisture near the surface of a slab, generally the upper 12 to 20 mm (or 1/4 to 3/4 inch), and provides no information about moisture conditions deeper in the slab.

 - The test does not accurately determine the true MVER of concrete; it overestimates low moisture-emission levels and underestimates high emission levels.

 - Ambient conditions interfere with test results – warmer, more humid room air can yield higher MVER results even if the internal concrete moisture condition is unchanged.
 Floor surface preparation for testing, such as gentle grinding, can significantly change measured MVER.

 - Limits set for MVER based on product type — one level for sheet vinyl, carpet, or rubber and a different level for VCT and felt-back resilient flooring — neglect the fundamental fact that adhesives play a major role in flooring performance.